Min -15°C 5°F

-P. incarnata varies from area to area in flower appearance between very dark almost P. 'Incense' like flowers & very light.
+P. incarnata varies from area to area in flower appearance between very dark almost P. ‘Incense’ like flowers & very light.
 It is known for very variable flowers even on the same plant.
 It is used to growing in very poor soil & seems to react badly to fertilizer.
 In Arkansas, Maryland, Tenessee & Texas however it can grow very aggressively, sending up runners everywhere including in the middle of lawns.
 There is also a white form, P. incarnata alba, and a new white tetraploid P. ‘Supernova’ found by Ethan Nielsen.

 I sometimes receive mail asking whether a plant is P. incarnata or P. ‘Incense’.
 To distinguish P. incarnata from P. ‘Incense’ is very easy.
 P. incarnata always has its petiole glands at the end of the petiole, hard up against the leaf as above.
 It usually has three lobed leaves but may occasionally have five.
 P. ‘Incense’ has a pair of petiole glands half way up the petiole and usually has five lobed leaves but occasionally three.
 Note, the petiole is the bit of stem that connects the leaf to the plant.
 The petiole glands are little bumps that secrete nectar.